jordisr/semapore/README.md

-# semapore
-Assembly polishing from nanopore signal
+# Semapore: Neural network assembly polishing from nanopore signal

+## Installing

+## Polishing an assembly

+## Training a model